ivanolmo/nextjs-invoice-app/README.md

 # Full stack invoices app with React, Next.js, Tailwind CSS, and Firebase

-This app is a challenge on [Frontendmentor.io](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
-The goal is to implement a fully functional app where a user has full CRUD control over a list of invoices.
+The goal of this project is to build a fully functional web app where a user has full CRUD control over a list of invoices.
+The idea and design file are from [Frontendmentor.io](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).

 Instead of using `localStorage`, I decided to go a step further to add Firebase Authentication, Firestore, and Functions to the project.
 A user has the ability to access their invoice data with any device.